po5/thumbfast/README.md

 `thumbnail`: Path for the temporary thumbnail file (must not be a directory).
 Leave empty for auto.
 `max_height`, `max_width`: Maximum thumbnail size in pixels (scaled down to fit).
 Values are scaled when hidpi is enabled.
 Defaults to 200x200.
 `overlay_id`: Overlay id for thumbnails.
 Leave blank unless you know what you're doing.
-`interval`: Thumbnail interval in seconds, set to 0 to disable (warning: high cpu usage).
-Defaults to 10 seconds.
-`min_thumbnails`, `max_thumbnails`: Number of thumbnails.
-Default to 1 and 120.
 `spawn_first`: Spawn thumbnailer on file load for faster initial thumbnails.
 Defaults to no.
 `network`: Enable on remote files.
 Defaults to no.
 `audio`: Enable on audio files.
 Defaults to no.